andykent/orca/README.md

     orca remove app server
     orca validate app server

-If you have a package with the same name as a group or server you can abreviate this to...
+If you have a package with the same name as a group or node you can abreviate this to...

     orca apply server
     orca remove server